 “Are you ready?”
 Victoria asked, sitting down on the bed, reading to her son before he’d drift off to sleep.

 Victoria didn’t need to read much before Timmy was fast asleep; the last few weeks were really hard on all of them.

 Why he suddenly needed an imaginary friend, was in reality, beyond believe of most of the specialists, who spoke to Timmy and his parents.

-They had to move from Chicago; Victoria had at a last earned herself a position at a local television studio in the news room.
+They had to move from Chicago; Victoria had at a last earned herself a position at a local television studio in the newsroom.
 Donald landed a position at an architectural company; each their dream job.
-Now they had to renting from the Manhattan based Apartment Company.
+Now they had to rent from the Manhattan-based Apartment Company.

 Neither of them was as strong, as neither suspected their young son to be.
 If Timmy didn’t stand next to them, no one would believe he was their son.
 Even their personalities differed from his.
 Neither of them was adventurous in the least.
 Avoiding confrontation at all times.

 © 2018 – 2019, Cobus Vermeulen.
 All rights reserved.